Q: What is a “P.O.D. account”?

 Q: If I own a P.O.D. account, who controls the money in the account while I’m still alive?

-A: You control the money.
+A: You, the owner, control the money.
 You can withdraw the entire amount if you wish.
 While you are alive, the beneficiary has no right or interest in the account and cannot withdraw any money from your account.

 Q: Can I change the beneficiary after my P.O.D. account has been opened?